apache/pekko/akka-docs/src/main/paradox/routing.md

 ### Optimal Size Exploring Resizer

-The @apidoc[akka.routing.OptimalSizeExploringResizer] resizes the pool to an optimal size that provides the most message throughput.
+The @apidoc[routing.OptimalSizeExploringResizer] resizes the pool to an optimal size that provides the most message throughput.

 This resizer works best when you expect the pool size to performance function to be a convex function.
 For example, when you have a CPU bound tasks, the optimal size is bound to the number of CPU cores.